-Description:This unit consolidates technical, interpretive and self-evaluation skills in music practice.
+Description:This unit develops technical, interpretive and self-evaluation skills in music practice.
 Students are assisted in evaluating their technical, interpretative and improvisation skills.
-Students are instructed in a range of underpinning knowledge in general musicianship.
+Students are instructed in a range of underpinning theoretical knowledge in general musicianship.
+Students are assisted in investigating and understanding musicological concepts relating to musical repertoire and performance.

 Students are guided in setting goals, strategies, exercises and practice routines.
-A program of musical works is selected to present advanced technical, improvisational and interpretive challenges.

-Learning Outcomes: On successful completion of this unit, students will be able to:

-1. Develop and produce musical works;

-2. Collaborate effectively within group contexts;
+Learning Outcomes:On successful completion of this unit, students will be able to: 1.Develop and produce musical works; 2.Collaborate effectively within group contexts; 3.Demonstrate appropriate reflection on academic and musical progress; 4.Develop and demonstrate a program of technical musical work appropriate to instrument/voice; and 5.Articulate appropriate musical nomenclature in relation to music production activities.

-3. Develop and maintain a written practice journal;

-4. Exhibit advanced interpretative skills and overall musicianship; and

-5. Articulate appropriate musical nomenclature in relation to music production activities.